vacp2p/rfc/content/docs/rfcs/31/README.md

 - The `secp256k1` MUST be present on the record.
 - The node's peer id SHOULD be deduced from the `secp256k1` value.
 - The multiaddresses SHOULD NOT contain a peer id.
-- TCP, UDP, IP (ip4 and ip6) connection details SHOULD be encoded using the respecting pre-defined ENR keys `tcp`, `udp`, `ip` (and `tcp6`, `udp6, `ip6` for ip6);
+- TCP, UDP, IP (IPv4 and IPv6) connection details SHOULD be encoded using the respecting pre-defined ENR keys `tcp`, `udp`, `ip` (and `tcp6`, `udp6`, `ip6` for IPv6);
   Multiaddr format can be large, using the predefined keys when available allows more connection details to be encoded in one ENR.
-- The 300 bytes size limit as defined by [EIP-778](https://eips.ethereum.org/EIPS/eip-778) still applies, meaning that an ENR MAY hold up to 3 multiaddresses, depending on the size of each multiaddress.
+- The 300 bytes size limit as defined by [EIP-778](https://eips.ethereum.org/EIPS/eip-778) still applies;
+  In practice, an ENR MAY hold up to 3 multiaddresses, depending on the size of each multiaddress.

 ## Usage

-Alice is a node operator, she runs a node that supports inbound connection on the following for the following protocols:
+Alice is a node operator, she runs a node that supports inbound connection for the following protocols:
 - TCP 10101 on 1.2.3.4
 - UDP 20202 on 1.2.3.4
 - TCP 30303 on 1234:5600:100:1::142